First Merchants Corporation research snapshot

 Business essence

 Customers bank with First Merchants for local relationship-based lending and deposit services in Indiana, Ohio, and Michigan.
-The bank earns net interest income from the spread between loan yields and deposit costs, plus fee income from treasury management and wealth management.
+The bank earns net interest income from the spread between loan yields and deposit costs, plus fee income from treasury management, wealth management, and mortgage banking.

 Moat

-First Merchants benefits from a 133-year brand, deep local relationships, sticky deposit franchises in secondary Midwest markets, and community-based lending expertise.
+First Merchants benefits from a 133-year brand, deep local relationships, sticky deposit franchises in secondary Midwest markets, community-based lending expertise, and the expanded Southern Indiana footprint from the First Savings acquisition.
 The moat can narrow if larger banks compete aggressively on technology and rate in its footprint.

 Munger risk inversion

-The thesis fails if commercial real estate credit losses accelerate in the Midwest, net interest margin compresses more than expected, deposit costs rise faster than loan yields, or management over-expands outside its core competency.
-A recession in the industrial Midwest would stress both the loan book and deposit franchise.
+The thesis fails if the two Q2 2026 non-accrual credits produce losses beyond the specific reserves, net charge-offs exceed the 45 basis point guidance, commercial real estate migration spreads, net interest margin compresses despite the asset-sensitive balance sheet, or management over-expands outside its core competency.
+A Midwest recession would stress both the loan book and deposit franchise.

 Management